-Born in Verona the 1 of march 1774 r., in the noble descent “di Canossa”, Magdalene was the third of six progeny.
-Yet as child she felt desire to consecrate to God and this desire across life experiences (the dead of her father, the second marriage of mother, an illness, incomprehension) gathered form and matured more and more.
+Magdalene was born in Verona the 1 of march 1774, a descent of the noble family “Canossa”.
+She was the third of six children.
+Yet, as a child, she felt the desire to consecrate herself to God and this desire matured through life experiences (the dead of her father, the second marriage of the mother, an illness, incomprehensions).

-As she was immersed in the climate of tragic events of war and political circumstances of French Revolution, Magdalene discover in a deep prayer the most great love of God, revealed in Christ Crucified.
+As she lived in the climate of tragic events of war and political circumstances of the French Revolution, Magdalene discovered, in deep prayer, the “greatest” love of God, revealed in Christ Crucified.

 Look at more: knowing of the plan of God

-She see the face of Jesus in the poor, discarted and suffering people in the suburb of Verona.
-Since that time her desire is to dedicate herself in the service of Christ and His poor.
+She sees the face of Jesus in the poor, alienated and suffering people in the suburb of Verona (San Zeno).
+Since that time she desired to dedicate herself at the service of Christ and His poor.

-She decide to leave the palace but she meet a strong opposal of her family.
+She decided to leave the palace, but she meet the strong opposition of her family.

 See more:catechesis

-23 of decembre 1828 r. obtain the approval from Apostolic See for the Institute of the Daughters of Charity Servants of the Poor, which was present already in Venice, Milan, Bergamo and Trent.
+23 of decembre 1828 obtained the approval from the Apostolic See of the Institute of the Daughters of Charity Servants of the Poor.
+It was already present in the cities of Venice, Milan, Bergamo and Trent.

-As a “Daughter of Charity”, full of an ardour – while the number of the members od the Work was increasing – 23 of May 1831 Magdalene inaugurate the male ramification of the Institute: the Institute of “Sons of Charity”.
-The male members of this ramus dedicate themselves for a service of boys and menfolk.
+As a “Daughter of Charity”, full of an ardour – while the number of the members od the Institute was increasing – on the 23 of May 1831 Magdalene started the male branch: the Institute of the “Sons of Charity”.
+The male members of this Institute dedicated themselves for the formation of boys and men.
 (You are invited to visit the page of the Sons of Charity: Canossian Brothers )

-An extremely active and fruitful life of Magdalene came to an end of terrestrial exsistence on 10 of April 1835.
+The extremely active and fruitful life of Magdalene came to an end on 10 of April 1835.
 She was 61 years old.

-The day 8 of December 1941 the pope Pius XII beatificated her in Rome.
-47 years later, 2 of October 1988 the pope John Paul II canonized her and included among Saints.
+The 8 of December 1941 Pope Pius XII beatificated her in Rome.
+47 years later, 2 of October 1988 Pope John Paul II canonized her and thus she was included among the Saints.

-“Love is as a flame”.
-In the course of the years the number of Sisters and Communities was increasing so that to become Religious family, dedicated for the service of the Kingdom of God.
-Today Canossian Family comprise Sons and Daughters of Charity and Lay Canossians.
+“Love is like a flame” – this was her motto.
+In the course of the years the number of Sisters and Communities increased and became a large Religious Family, dedicated for the spreading of the Kingdom of God and to make Jesus known and loved.
+Today the Canossian Family include the Sons and Daughters of Charity, the Lay Canossians and the Missionaries of Saint Magdalene.

-The spirit of saint Magdalene disveloped in 36 countries of the world.
+The spirit and work of charity of Saint Magdalene is now developed in 36 countries of the world.

 Magdalena who lived in the time when women couldn’t go to the mission, had a heart throughout missionary.
 She often explained fervent desire to go even to the conrers of the earth to make Jezus know – as she accented – “Jesus is not loved, because he is not known”.